lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 spatial diversity range, with medium-sized districts (green) in the middle, and the smallest districts (in red) have the highest spatial diversity.
 This finding is quite intuitive.
 Cities tend to be the most heterogeneous parts of a state, with people of different races, ages, and socioeconomic classes.
-This suggests that more urban states will simply have larger spatial diversity scores, which helps to explain why spatial diversity varies greatly between plans of different states but little within plans of the same state.
+States with more urban centers will simply have higher spatial diversity scores, which helps to explain why spatial diversity varies greatly between plans of different states but little within plans of the same state.

 ### Conclusions of initial data exploration

-We have seen that the overall distribution of districting plans per state lie within a tight bound, largely determined by each state's political geography.
-This suggests that while districting can exert an effect on political outcomes, we should not expect optimising for compactness to change spatial diversity very much in a representative subset of plans drawn by a nonpartisan districting committee.
+In this section, we have seen that optimising over different compactness measures can give us very different results, although the different compactness measures largely agree with one another.
+We have also seen that the overall distribution of districting plans per state lie within a tight bound, largely determined by each state's political geography.
+This suggests that while districting can exert an effect on political outcomes, we should not expect optimising for compactness to change district homogeneity very much.

-We have also seen that

 ## Key results

-[TODO]

-Having completed the preliminary analyses, we can now move to the key results of my analysis.
-How do different compactness measures compare with one another, and is there a trade-off between compactness and communities of interest?
-The evidence suggests that some compactness measures may ...
+My key research questions are: is there a trade-off between compactness and communities of interest, and does this depend on the compactness measure we use?
+In this section, I run OLS regressions and difference-in-means tests and find that

+The evidence
+suggests that some compactness measures may ...

 ### Only human compactness positively correlates with district homogeneity